SupremeTechnopriest/react-idle-timer/README.md

 #### Version `4.6.0` adds cross tab support:
 ☝️ Added robust cross tab support with configurable modes and messaging strategies.
 See the [documentation](https://github.com/SupremeTechnopriest/react-idle-timer#cross-tab) and [examples](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/examples) for capabilities and usage.

-✌️ Added a `startManually` configuration option if you want to be able to decide when to start the timer and activity detection.
+✌️ Added a `startManually` configuration option enabling manual starting of the timer and activity detection.
 An alias to `reset()` called `start()` is also exposed to keep implementations more semantic.

 > This release also includes updates to the test suite and various bug fixes.
 See the [CHANGELOG](https://github.com/SupremeTechnopriest/react-idle-timer/blob/master/CHANGELOG.md) for a complete list of updates in this version.